 - Leisure Health Green Issues

 - Planning and building control

 Relationships with other authorities

 Lincolnshire has a two-tier system for local government.
 Lincolnshire County Council is responsible for services such as education, highways and waste disposal.
 Boston Borough Council is the district council responsible for local services such as housing, planning and waste collection.
-Some services are provided in partnership across the County e.g. Legal Services Lincolnshire and Procurement Lincolnshire
+Some services are provided in partnership across the County e.g. Procurement Lincolnshire

 Lincolnshire Police are responsible for enforcing civil and criminal law in the county, providing crime prevention advice and other related services e.g. hate crime reporting.